 ALWAYS warm up with at least one track from the WARMUP playlist first

-Use these tracks either as part of your flexibility training or part of your cool-down
+Use these tracks either as part of your flexibility training or as part of your cool down

 Deep flexibility/hyper flexibility training should NOT be performed before a heavy training session - leave this for the end or after your practice